 Geologists divide time into eras, periods and epochs.
 For example, cenozaic era rocks were formed from 65 million years ago to the present.
 These rocks were created from recent volcanic activity.

 When looking at geology maps, you’re looking at the underlying rock formations.
 In other words, it displays rocks of different ages showing eras, periods and epochs.
 And it may include the three main types of rocks: sedimentary, metamorphic and igneous.

-The USGS Tapestry of Time and Terrain merges topography (hillshade) and geology into a single image.
-Geologic events like continental collision, mountain-building and river erosion are remarkably outlined from the past 2.6 billion years.
+The USGS Tapestry of Time and Terrain merges topography and geology into a single image.
+It outlines geologic events like continental collision, mountain-building and river erosion.

 2 ONE Geology – Global Geology